Trump administration issues new rules to deny green cards for immigrants on food stamps

 Green card hopefuls will be required to submit three years of federal tax returns in addition to a history of employment.
 And if immigrants have private health insurance that will weigh heavily in their favor.

-Refugees or asylum seekers would be exempt, and the rules would not be applied retroactively, officials said.
+Active U.S. military members are exempt.
+So are refugees or asylum seekers, and the rules would not be applied retroactively, officials said.
 But the Trump administration also has moved to drastically reduce asylum in the U.S.

 The administration recently tried to effectively end the protections at the U.S.-Mexico border before the effort was blocked by a court.
 It has sent more than 30,000 asylum seekers mostly from Central America back to Mexico wait out their immigration cases.